ozmoroz/ozmoroz-blog-hugo/content/post/2020-07-10-macos-kernel-tasks/index.md

 No matter how much I tried, I wasn't able to find a reason for that behaviour.

 What was that mysterious "kernel task"?
-The search on the interned didn't bring clarity.
+The search on the internet didn't bring clarity.
 One thing was clear - something was hogging my CPU.

 <!--more-->